 A message from our Cubmaster:

 The novel coronavirus, COVID-19, has been declared a global pandemic by the World Health Organization.
-The virus is recognized to be extremely contagious and easily transmitted from person to person when people are in close contact.
+The virus and its variants are recognized to be extremely contagious and easily transmitted from person-to-person when people are in close contact.
 While the scientific data and medical knowledge concerning this contagion continues to evolve and is subject to change, the virus is known to be spread from person-to-person via the respiratory system.
 It can also be transmitted by contact with contaminated surfaces and objects.

 Although many people do exhibit common signs associated with the virus once infected, it has been determined that some people may be infected and yet display no signs or symptoms at all.
 Therefore, detection of the virus can be difficult, and prevention is the best medicine.
-There is currently no vaccine or cure for this virus.
-Any treatments or therapeutic modalities are intended to be supportive rather than curative.
+Since there is no approved vaccine for children under twelve, we must continue to safeguard our children and parents and leaders alike, with mask and social distancing recommendations.

 Cub Scout Pack 222 remains conscious of the potential impact that the coronavirus (COVID-19) can have on any individual, regardless as to age or pre-existing conditions.
 Infection is non-selective and as a result, exposure and transmission are serious issues for all members of our Pack.

 While we cannot prevent against the presence of the disease and we cannot eliminate the potential for exposure, we can be diligent about reducing risk and limiting the spread of the virus.
 In this endeavor, Pack 222 will adhere to all CDC guidelines, follow all governmental rules and regulations of North Carolina and consider any other reasonable recommendations to stop the spread of COVID-19.
 This will include but not be limited to, compliance with the mask mandate, social distancing, limiting the number of people permitted to gather, conducting activities and events outside, providing hand sanitizer when hand washing is not possible and minimizing contact with shared objects.
-Furthermore, in association with our Charter Organization, Pack 222 has developed protocols for screening participants and disinfecting surfaces.
+Furthermore, in association with our Charter Organization, Pack 222 has developed protocols for screening participants and disinfecting surfaces for events that require these precautions.

 Pack 222 will continue to consult with the Mecklenburg County Council of Boy Scouts and the Huntersville United Methodist Church (our Charter Organization) to determine best practices for our scouting program.
 We will seek professional advice whenever appropriate on how to, among other things, safely host activities and events, conduct scout meetings, and provide for advancement for our scouts.